What We Do

 The Great Hunger of 1845 to 1852 has cast a long shadow over the subsequent history of Ireland and its diaspora.
 Since 1995, there has been a renewed interest in studying this event by scholars, students, archeologists, artists, musicians and folklorists.
 The focus on the Great Hunger has overshadowed other periods of famine and food shortages in Ireland and their influences on a society in which poverty, hunger, emigration and even death, were part of the life cycle and not unique to the 1840s.

-“Famines in Ireland Before 1845 and After 1852” will explore the impact of these intermittent crises on the people of Ireland.
-Scholars, students and researchers of all disciplines are welcome to submit a proposal.
+“Famines in Ireland Before 1845 and After 1852” explored the impact of these intermittent crises on the people of Ireland.

 Ireland’s Great Hunger Institute launched a yearlong exhibition, entitled Frederick Douglass in Ireland: “The Black O’Connell,” that focused on the time Douglass spent in Ireland from 1845-1846.
 The exhibition was part of a series of events celebrating the 200th anniversary of Douglass’ birth and his many achievements.

 In any sustained period of food hunger and famine, children are one of the most vulnerable groups in terms of disease and mortality.
 The Great Hunger that occurred in Ireland between 1845 and 1852 is no exception.
 Yet, to date, scholars have paid little attention to their experiences.

 This conference, which ran from June 14-17, 2017, brought together some of the leading scholars of the Great Hunger, together with research by young scholars.